-Entry points of large colonies usually are quite obvious.
+Entry points of large colonies are usually obvious.
 When bats start emerging at dusk to feed, watch the building to see where they exit.
 Daytime inspection should reveal the holes or cracks they are using.
 Often, these will be beneath eaves, around the chimney, around air and plumbing vents, near loose boards, beneath roof caps, or in openings that squirrels or other animals have made.

-You’ll want to avoid excluding bat colonies when flightless young could be present, usually May through September in California.
+Avoid excluding bat colonies when flightless young could be present, usually May through September in California.
 Excluding the parents will starve the young and create odor problems and an infestation of flies.
 Most bats leave in late fall in most areas, making winter an ideal time to implement exclusion techniques.